jmankoff/interaction/index.md

 - How to avoid common gotchas in the implementation of user interfaces.
 We will teach you the proper way to implement Undo, create Accessible Interfaces.
-We will also touch on other necessities (no modal dialogues; good use of color; inclusion of spport for help and so on).
+We will also touch on other necessities (no modal dialogues; good use of color; inclusion of support for help and so on).

 Taking a class is a big commitment, and you will work hard in this